Australia's Suncorp to sell vehicle repair unit to AMA Group for $283 mln

-Oct 1 (Reuters) - Australian insurer Suncorp Ltd SUN.AX said on Tuesday it has agreed sell its vehicle repair business to smash repairer AMA Group Ltd AMA.AX for A$420 million ($283.50 million).
+Oct 1 (Reuters) - Australia's Suncorp Ltd SUN.AX said on Tuesday it will sell its vehicle repair business to smash repairer AMA Group Ltd AMA.AX for A$420 million ($283.50 million), allowing the insurer to focus on its core insurance and banking operations.

+The company said it would retain a 10% holding in Capital S.M.A.R.T Group, with repair businesses in Australia and New Zealand, after the sale is completed.

+Suncorp said it expects an after-tax profit in the range of A$275 million to A$295 million from the sale, in addition to the value of the 10% stake it will hold.

+A 15-year strategic partnership with Capital S.M.A.R.T would also preserve Suncorp's a competitive advantage in the motor vehicle claims, the insurer said.

-Suncorp also agreed to sell its auto parts supplier ACM Parts to AMA for A$20 million, it said in the statement.
+Suncorp also announced the sale of its auto parts supplier ACM Parts to AMA for A$20 million, it said in the statement.

 ($1 = 1.4815 Australian dollars)